xiaoxiae/slama.dev/_posts/2022-07-19-plotting-and-3d-scenes.md

 #### Line graphs

-Besides defining the graph in terms of expressions, it is also possible to define it using the raw values themselves.
+Besides defining the graph in terms of expressions, it is also possible to define it using the raw values themselves via {% manim_doc `plot_line_graph` reference/manim.mobject.graphing.coordinate_systems.Axes.html#manim.mobject.graphing.coordinate_systems.Axes.plot_line_graph %}.

 ```py
 from manim import *